T. Harry Williams

 Thomas Harry Williams (May 19, 1909 — July 8, 1979) was an American historian and author.
 For the majority of his academic career between the 1930s to 1970s, Williams taught history at Louisiana State University.
 While at LSU, Williams was a Boyd Professor of History from 1953 to 1979.
 Near the end of his tenure at LSU, the university created the T. Harry Williams Chair of American History.
 He also taught at extension schools in Wisconsin and at the Municipal University of Omaha.

 As an author, Williams wrote biographical works between the 1940s to 1970s, including multiple books on Abraham Lincoln and Rutherford B. Hayes.
 He also wrote about P. G. T. Beauregard, the American Civil War and Huey Long.
 In 1970, Huey Long won the Pulitzer Prize for Biography and the National Book Award in the History and Autobiography category.
 Williams received a Guggenheim Fellowship in 1956.

 Early life and education

-Williams was born in Vinegar Hill, Illinois on May 19, 1909.
-He grew up in the Hazel Green, Wisconsin area with his family after the death of his mother.
+Williams was born in Vinegar Hill, Illinois, on May 19, 1909.
+He grew up in the area of Hazel Green, Wisconsin, with his family after the death of his mother.

 In the 1930s, Williams completed his post-secondary education at Platteville State Teachers College and the University of Wisconsin.